Explore our data

 The two Sentinel-3A and -3B satellites are in a near polar, sun-synchronous orbit at an altitude of 815 kilometres.

 EUMETSAT operates the satellites, on behalf of the European Commission, in cooperation with ESA.
-EUMETSAT is also responsible for processing and distribution of the marine data and some atmospheric composition products, whilst ESA delivers the land data.
+EUMETSAT is also responsible for processing and distribution of the marine data and the near-real time atmospheric products, whilst ESA delivers the land and non-time critical atmospheric products.

-In the marine environment, the two Sentinel-3A and -3B satellites collect measurements used to derive global ocean colour, sea surface temperature and sea surface height.
-These measurements can also be used to provide atmospheric data including information on air quality and fires.
+In the marine environment, the constellation of two Sentinel-3A and -3B satellites collect measurements used to derive global ocean colour, sea surface temperature and sea surface height.
+These instruments can also be used to measure atmospheric data including information on air quality, clouds and fires.

-The future launch of two additional satellites (Sentinel-3C and -3D) will guarantee the ongoing data continuity from the Sentinel-3 satellites.
+The future launch of two additional satellites (Sentinel-3C and -3D) will guarantee the ongoing data continuity from the Sentinel-3 satellites into the 2030s.

 The Ocean and Land Colour Instrument (OLCI) measures the reflectance of sunlight from Earth's surface in 21 spectral bands at a resolution of 300 metres.
 This data can be used to map ocean colour, vegetation cover, and land use.